PhiTux/schoco/README.md

 Last but not least, the <ins>Java-workers</ins> (schoco-cookies) are single-use containers!

 ## Progress
-**Progress is far (around 90% ?)! <ins>All</ins> important and difficult key-features are working!
+**Progress is far (around 95% ?)! <ins>All</ins> important and difficult key-features are working!
 The Online-IDE is working and projects can be transformed into homeworks which are then editable by the pupils.
 Teachers can see and view all pupils solutions and their results of JUnit-Tests ✨**

 **From now on, there are just a few more features missing (and some polishing here and there of course...)**
 Especially the following things are planned to be adressed until September 2023
 - [ ] "way-back-button": use underlaying git-struture to view any state of a file when it was previously saved
-- [ ] Provide a way to make teacher's solution visible to students AFTER the deadline has passed
 - [ ] Mark projects as templates (when being a teacher)
-- [ ] Perhaps some possibility to link a teacher's solution to a previous homework after the deadline has passed?!
 - [ ] Perhaps some possibility to view pupil's private projects as teacher?!

 **Below are the things, that are already working**